Your Modern Business Guide To Data Analysis Methods And Techniques

 3. Data democratization

-Data democratization is a process that aims to connect data from various sources efficiently and quickly so that anyone in your organization can access it at any given moment.
+Data democratization is an action that aims to connect data from various sources efficiently and quickly so that anyone in your organization can access it at any given moment.
 You can extract data in text, images, videos, numbers, or any other format.
 And then perform cross-database analysis to achieve more advanced insights to share with the rest of the company interactively.

-Once you have decided on your most valuable data sources, you need to take all of this information into a structured format to start collecting your insights.
-For this purpose, datapine offers an easy all-in-one data connectors feature to integrate all your internal and external data sources and manage them at your will.
-Additionally, datapine’s end-to-end solution automatically updates your data, allowing you to save time and focus on performing the right analysis to grow your business.
+Once you have decided on your most valuable sources, you need to take all of this into a structured format to start collecting your insights.
+For this purpose, datapine offers an easy all-in-one data connectors feature to integrate all your internal and external sources and manage them at your will.
+Additionally, datapine’s end-to-end solution automatically updates your data, allowing you to save time and focus on performing the right analysis to grow your company.

-There are many things that you need to look for while cleaning your data.
-The most important one is to eliminate any duplicate observations; this usually appears when using multiple internal and external sources of data.
+There are many things that you need to look for in the cleaning process.
+The most important one is to eliminate any duplicate observations; this usually appears when using multiple internal and external sources of information.
 You can also add any missing codes, fix empty fields, and eliminate incorrectly formatted data.

 Another usual form of cleaning is done with text data.
 As we mentioned earlier, most companies today analyze customer reviews, social media comments, questionnaires, and several other text inputs.
 In order for algorithms to detect patterns, text data needs to be revised to avoid invalid characters or any syntax or spelling errors.

-Most importantly, the aim of cleaning your data is to prevent you from arriving at false conclusions that can damage your business in the long run.
-By using clean data, you will also help business intelligence tools to interact better with your information and create better reports for your organization.
+Most importantly, the aim of cleaning is to prevent you from arriving at false conclusions that can damage your company in the long run.
+By using clean data, you will also help BI solutions to interact better with your information and create better reports for your organization.

-KPIs are critical to both analysis methods in qualitative and quantitative research.
+KPIs are critical to both qualitative and quantitative analysis research.
 This is one of the primary methods of data analysis you certainly shouldn’t overlook.

 To help you set the best possible KPIs for your initiatives and activities, here is an example of a relevant logistics KPI: transportation-related costs.
 If you want to see more go explore our collection of key performance indicator examples.

-Having bestowed your data analysis techniques and methods with true purpose and defined your mission, you should explore the raw data you’ve collected from all sources and use your KPIs as a reference for chopping out any information you deem to be useless.
+Having bestowed your data analysis tools and techniques with true purpose and defined your mission, you should explore the raw data you’ve collected from all sources and use your KPIs as a reference for chopping out any information you deem to be useless.

 Trimming the informational fat is one of the most crucial methods of analysis as it will allow you to focus your analytical efforts and squeeze every drop of value from the remaining ‘lean’ information.